abhijeet-singh800/ticker/README.md

 <h1 style="text-align:center;"> <img src="public/icon/extension-icon.png" alt="Extension Logo" width="50" align="center"/> Ticker </h1>

-<p style="text-align:center;">Ticker is an Open Source Chrome Extension based on the React and was created to manage your to-do list on the fly without constantly switching tabs.
-This project is focused on providing simplified user experience without hindering any abilities you need in a you daily manager.
-Our vision is to create an single stop personal productivity management solution in a single extension that is easy to use starting with a To-Do List Manager.
+<p style="text-align:center;">Ticker is an Open Source Chrome Extension that help you manage all your Productivity tools without interrupting your actual workflow.
+This project is focused on providing simplified user experience without hindering any functionalities you need in a daily manager.
+Our vision is to create an single stop personal productivity management solution that is easy to use,  starting with a To-Do List Manager.
 Thanks for checking it out</p>

 <img src="screenshots/Home Page Screenshort.png" alt="Home Page Screenshot" style="display: block; margin:auto; box-shadow: 0 0 10px grey; margin-top:50px; margin-bottom:50px;" width='500'/>